adidas/api-guidelines/rest-api-guidelines/message/hal.md

 ## HAL Document Object Model

-HAL document follow the object model defined in JSON-schema [here](https://supermodel.io/adidas/api/HAL).
+HAL documents follow the object model defined in JSON-schema [here](https://supermodel.io/adidas/api/HAL).

 IANA created a list explaining the standard relationships for REST.
 Do not forget to have a look [here](http://www.iana.org/assignments/link-relations/link-relations.xhtml) to find the role of each type of relation.